 *****Compressed air cans have sufficient pressure to dislodge already loosened stones; so, be sure to do this in a semi-enclosed container (such as a large resealable bag) and if you're near a sink, be sure the drain is closed or blocked.

-Like you and your dentist, your jewellery still needs to be serviced by a jewellery professional twice a year, at minimum.
+Like you and your dentist, your jewelry still needs to be serviced by a jewelry professional twice a year, at minimum.